 So, whenever you maintain, repair, replace, disconnect, reconnect the electrical system or the generator is left unused for months or years, you have to polarize before using it, whether what you have is a Yamaha portable generator or traditional models from any other brand.

 Whether you’re looking to see how to polarize a Ford generator or a Champion model like the portable Champion 2000-watt, or perhaps one of the n this section, we’ll show you the tools needed and the process to follow:

 Not polarizing a 6-volt generator following disconnection, repair, or replacement can result in the damaging of the electrical system.
 Below are steps on how to polarize a 6 volt positive ground generator.

 You can install 12-volt generators either in a positive ground system or a negative ground system.
 Step one to three is ideal for both types of systems.
 However, there is a little variation with step four and what procedure you take depends on the ground system your generator has.
 So, you have to know the polarity of your electrical system.
 If you’re not sure, check the manual or contact the manufacturer.

-A generator system can either have a positive or negative ground system.
+A generator system can either have a Trusted SourceElectrical polarity - Wikipedia Electrical polarity is a term used throughout industries and fields that involve electricity.
+There are two types of poles: positive (+) and negative (−).
+This represents the electric potential at the ends of a circuit. en.wikipedia.org .
 But what is the difference between the two ground systems?
 Again, you have to be certain of your generator’s ground system before proceeding.
 For example, the

 The procedure below explains how to continue with the polarization depending on the grounding system.